-Samsung Continuum leaks, is a Galaxy S phone with two displaysAlex Wagner - Senior News Editor
+Samsung Continuum leaks, is a Galaxy S phone with two displaysAlex Wagner - Editorial Director of News and Content

 The Samsung Continuum for Verizon showed up in the carrier's inventory earlier this month, but we knew next to nothing about the handset at the time other than its name.
 That all changes today, as photos of the Continuum have leaked out, and boy are they surprising.
 The device, which is wearing a Galaxy S label on its rear, sports two displays on its face.
 That's right, I said two.
 Accompanying the main screen is a smaller, OLED display called the "Ticker."
 The Ticker will reportedly turn on automatically when you grab the bottom of the phone and will show notifications, RSS updates, and possibly weather information, too.
 The Continuum will also have a hot-swappable micro SD slot on its side as well as a dedicated camera button.